-Method of assessment Assessment is based on a presentation of work made during the unit to include supporting material.
-Submission You should submit for assessment the following: Requirements written pigment report (word count guide 750 to 1,250) written answers to six questions on the chemistry of cleaning practical test results conservation report of cleaned artefacts (word count guide 750-1,250) Alternative forms of assessment ms of These are the standard requirements for the assessment of this unit.
+2 Accessment 3 Assessment Method of assessment Assessment is based on a presentation of work made during the unit to include supporting material.
+Submission You should submit for assessment the following: Requirements written pigment report (word count guide 750 to 1,250) written answers to six questions on the chemistry of cleaning practical test results conservation report of cleaned artefacts (word count guide 750-1,250) Alternative forms of assessment These are the standard requirements for the assessment of this unit.
 Alternative forms of assessment will be detailed in the unit or project brief for those students who possess a needs assessment for specific learning difficulties, such as dyslexia and dyspraxia.
-For students with other specific learning difficulties, such as AD(H)D, o students with a disability, alternative forms of assessment will be designed in relation to your individual needs' assessment.
+For students with other specific learning difficulties, such as AD(H)D, or students with a disability, alternative forms of assessment will be designed in relation to your individual needs' assessment.
 Date & time Formative Assessment takes place midway through the unit in the form of a 1 to 1 tutorial with your Personal Progress Tutor, while the Summative Assessment takes place at the end of the unit.
 The week, date and time of your summative assessment will be notified in unit briefings and detailed on Moodle.
-Academic good practice I Submissions that are considered to be the result of collusion or plagiarism or other forms of academic misconduct will be dealt with under the Art School's 'Upholding of Academic Integrity' Policy, and penalties may involve the loss of academic credits.
+Academic good practice Submissions that are considered to be the result of collusion or plagiarism or other forms of academic misconduct will be dealt with under the Art School's 'Upholding of Academic Integrity' Policy, and penalties may involve the loss of academic credits.
 Except where the assessment of an assignment is group based, the final piece of work that is submitted must be your own work.
 You must ensure that you acknowledge all sources you have used.
 You will find very useful guidance on good academic practice and avoiding plagiarism on the Course Moodle site.
-Marking Criteria а Your grade for the unit will be determined by your achievement of each learning outcome when judged against the marking criteria: 85-100% There is consistent and strong evidence with outstanding examples that demonstrate 1 st 70-84% There is substantial and strong evidence with excellent examples that demonstrate PASS 2.1 60-69% There is substantial evidence with some very good examples that demonstrate 2.2 50-59% There is consistent evidence with some good examples that demonstrate There is adequate evidence with some sound examples that
+Marking Criteria Your grade for the unit will be determined by your achievement of each learning outcome when judged against the marking criteria: 85-100% There is consistent and strong evidence with outstanding examples that demonstrate how well the learning outcomes have been met.
+PASS There is substantial and strong evidence with excellent examples that demonstrate how well the learning outcomes have been met. %------------------------------------- There is substantial evidence with some very good examples that demonstrate how well the learning outcomes have been met.
+50-59% 2 2 There is consistent evidence with some good examples that demonstrate how well the learning outcomes have been met.

-FAIL 35-39% There is inadequate evidence, with some examples of potential to demonstrate 1-34% There is inadequate evidence to demonstrate 0% No work submitted to demonstrate Feedback Written and verbal feedback will be provided within 20 term-time days of the summative assessment.
+3{rd} 40-49% There is adequate evidence with some sound examples that demonstrate how well the learning outcomes have been met.
+35-39% There is inadequate evidence, with some examples of potential to demonstrate how well the learning outcomes have been met.
+FAIL - 1-34% There is inadequate evidence to demonstrate how well the learning outcomes have been met. - 0% No work submitted to demonstrate how well the learning outcomes have been met.
+Feedback Written and verbal feedback will be provided within 20 working days of the summative assessment.